OpenNebula/addon-storpool/docs/advanced_configuration.md

 ```

-When the _HYPERV_ feature is enabled in the _OS Booting_ entry the tweaking tool will add a _clock_ entry in the domain XML
+When the _HYPERV_ feature is enabled in the _OS & CPU_ / _Features_ entry the tweaking tool will add a _clock_ entry in the domain XML

 ```xml
 <domain>